 A sparkling life of the monumental fashion designer Cristóbal Balenciaga

-When Cristóbal Balenciaga died in 1972, the news hit the front page of The New York Times.
-One of the most innovative and admired figures in the history of haute couture, Balenciaga was, said Schiaparelli, “the only designer who dares do what he likes.”
-He was, said Christian Dior,“the master of us all.”
+One of the most innovative and admired figures in the history of haute couture, Cristóbal Balenciaga was, said Christian Dior, “the master of us all.”

-But despite his extraordinary impact, Balenciaga was a man hidden from view.
-Unlike today’s celebrity designers, he saw to it that little was known about him, to the point that some French journalists wondered if he existed at all.
-Even his most notable and devoted clients—Marlene Dietrich, Barbara Hutton, a clutch of Rothschilds—never met him.
+Despite his extraordinary impact, Balenciaga was a man hidden from view.
+He saw to it that little was known about him, to the point that some French journalists wondered if he existed at all.
+Even his most devoted clients—Marlene Dietrich, Barbara Hutton, a clutch of Rothschilds—never met him.

 But one woman knew Balenciaga very well indeed.
-The first person he hired when he opened his Paris house (then furnished with only a table and a stool) was Florette Chelot, who became his top vendeuse—as much an adviser as a saleswoman.
+The first person he hired when he opened his Paris house was Florette Chelot, who became his top vendeuse.
 She witnessed the spectacular success of his first collection, and they worked closely for more than thirty years, until 1968, when Balenciaga abruptly closed his house without telling any of his staff.
 Youth-oriented fashion was taking over, Paris was in upheaval, and the elder statesman wanted no part of it.

-In The Master of Us All , Mary Blume tells the remarkable story of the man and his house through the eyes of the woman who knew him best.
+In The Master of Us All, Mary Blume tells the remarkable story of the man and his world.
 Intimate and revealing, this is an unprecedented portrait of a designer whose vision transformed an industry but whose story has never been told until now.

 “The wit and sharp eye of Mary Blume have made the French accessible . . .
 Rather like Nabokov with butterflies, she pins her specimens to the page in full color.” —Gore Vidal